 Promotion, retention, and placement decisions are the right of the school.
-They are defined as follows:

 - Promotion student progresses to the next grade level - Retention student remains in the same grade for the upcoming school year. - Placement student is advanced to the next grade although his/her grades may not merit promotion.
 This option is considered if the teacher and principal determine that it would not be in the best interest of the child for him/her to be retained.
 This, as well, is a determination that the school makes.
-An evaluation the following year at midterm of the first quarter by the classroom teacher and principal will determine if the student should continue in that placement.